rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/ftp/anonymous.md

 4. Select FTP Service.
 (Note: To support ASP.NET Membership or IIS Manager authentication for the FTP service, you will also need to select FTP Extensibility.)
 5. Click OK.

+#### Enabling anonymous login on IIS

+1. Open IIS Manager and navigate to the level you want to manage. ...
+2. In Features View, double-click Authentication.
+3. On the Authentication page, select Anonymous Authentication.
+4. In the Actions pane, click Enable to use Anonymous authentication with the default settings.

 ## Verification Steps

 1. Do: ```use auxiliary/scanner/ftp/anonymous```